Kaito0/PanelReader/README.md

 ### 2. Linux Setup (Kumiko Helper)

-To process manga files on Linux, install the necessary dependencies and the Kumiko engine:
+To process manga files on Linux, install the necessary dependencies and the Kumiko (fork):

 ```bash
 # Ubuntu/Debian